hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhook-with-stacks.md

 title: Use Chainhook with Stacks
 ---

 This guide helps you define predicates to use Chainhook with Stacks.
-The predicates are specified based on `if-this`, `then-that` constructs.
+The predicates are specified based on `if-this`, and `then-that` constructs.

 ## `if_this` Specifications

 The current `stacks` predicates support the following `if_this` constructs:

-Get any transaction matching a given `txid` mandatory argument admits:
+Get any transaction matching a given transaction ID `txid` mandatory argument admits:

 - 32 bytes hex encoded type

-Example:

 ```json

 {
     "if_this": {
         "scope": "txid",